Google Analytics 4 – GA4

 If you’re feeling confused by the updates to Google Analytics, you’re not alone.
 It’s a complex system with incredible functionality that in the right hands can open up detailed metrics to revolutionise your marketing campaigns.
 This can make all the difference to your business.

-But utilising UA or GA4 effectively requires a serious depth of knowledge.
+However, utilising UA or GA4 effectively requires a serious depth of knowledge.
 If you’re struggling to make the most of your online marketing potential, ePresence can help.
 Our friendly team of expert e-marketers can navigate the switch from UA to GA4, bringing your company up to speed and ensuring you remain at the top of your game.

 If you need help with your online marketing, from Google Analytics to blogging, get in touch with ePresence today.